glasnt/talks/2017_01_LCA_JavaScript/slides.md

 <span class="dasfoot"><a href="http://stackoverflow.com/questions/1234582/purpose-of-trigraph-sequences-in-c">Stack Overflow</a></span>

-Note: disabled in gcc, works in c++11
+Note:

+what happens if i try and print out this string?

+I get get something.. interesting

+this is because Cplusplus, specifically c++11 doesn't implement ascii, and the ppipe character doesn't exist

+in order to be able to get these special characters, you preface with a double question mark.

-Trigraphs - used as a work around for a lack of special symbols in ISO 646
+these are known as trigraphs, and they are used as a work around in ISO646

-ISO 646 nearly identical to ASCII
 ---
 # <pre>/usr/local/bin python</pre> <!-- .slide: class="center" -->
 Note: Let's talk about Python